availabs/stop_finder/README.md

 public/index.html is where most of the magic happens, both the HTML and JS public/stylesheets/style.css is the CSS

-/stops/:lng/:lat is the actual API call to get the 10 closest stops.
+bus/stops/:lng/:lat is the actual API call to get the 10 closest bus stops.